JezCortez/FOODPS-Activities/ReadME.md

 Floating point or `float` is a data type used for fractions or fraction of a number that comprises of a decimal point, numbers like 3.14, 5.977 or 300.0.

 #### String
 String or `str` is a data type used for ordered sequence of characters.
 It is commonly used with words and phrases and is the default data type in a `print` function.
 Example of a string would be: "hello", "goodbye" and "blah blah blah".
-Spaces, numbers and symbols are also
+Spaces, numbers and symbols and any combination of these can be used in a string.

+#### List
+List or `list` is a data type used to make an ordered sequence of objects, objects can be of other data types such as the Integer, Floating Point or String.
+The order is numbered from the first object starting from 0 then 1, 2, 3 and so on.
+The syntax of the list data type is `[]` Brackets.

+#### Dictionary
+Dictionary or `dict`

 ## Activity #1: Hello world